Basis-Theory/docs/source/includes/elements/vanilla/_detokenization.md

 ```

 Elements' values can be securely revealed using the [`tokens.retrieve`](/#tokens-get-a-token) service and the Elements' [`setValue`](#element-methods)
 method.
-When `retrieve` is called from Elements, the request is made from inside an Element `iframe`, hosted by Basis Theory.
+When `retrieve` is called from a Basis Theory instance whereas `elements: true`, the API request is made from inside a Basis Theory hosted `iframe` and the returned data remains within it.
-This means that the token data is not directly acessible by the client, keeping it clear from compliance scope.

 <aside class="warning">
-  <span>Note that the <code>data</code> attribute in the token returned by the <code>retrieve</code> method is not the actual data, but a [reference](#data-element) to it.</span>
+  <span>Note that the <code>data</code> attribute in the token returned by the <code>retrieve</code> method is not the actual data, but a a synthetic representation of the sensitive detokenized data.</span>
 </aside>

 <aside class="notice">